skandertajine/rabbitmq-cluster/README.md

 # Rabbitmq Cluster w/ Terraform & Ansible

-Rabbitmq is a message broker, used to share messages throught the network.
+Rabbitmq is a message broker, used to share messages throughout the network.

 By now this role installs a pre-configured cluster of rabbitmq's instances on GCP with a default user and the administration plugin.